 Pull-out faucets can be pulled out towards you rather than just be pulled straight down.
 You may think that by being manufactured in this way they would offer you better control, but the fact is totally opposite!
 Since a pull-out faucet can be directed at any direction, it’s generally harder to maneuver.
 Not only is the preparation for washing more complicated, but the washing process is more effort-consuming itself, as you have to place your utensils at a suitable angle for the best cleaning result.

 Despite what seems to be a tangible disadvantage, pull-out faucets can be a real winner in tight sink space.
 When your area for the sink is blocked upwards by other items like a cabinet or a window, a pull-out faucet can neatly fit and solve your problems.
 If you’re searching for the best pull-out faucets, make sure to look at models like the Delta Cassidy 4197-AR-DST or the Pfister Pfirst Series Faucet, both of which deliver exceptional water-spraying performances.

-You can probably tell from the name that this line of kitchen faucets has only one lever, and this lever is used to control both flow rate and temperature of water.
-While one single lever may sound like more convenience, the fact remains that it can be less accurate in temperature adjustment compared to dual-handle.
+You can probably tell from the name that this line of kitchen faucets has only one lever, and this lever is used to control both the flow rate and temperature of the water.
+While one single lever may sound more convenient, the fact remains that it can be less accurate in temperature adjustment compared to dual-handle.